-Living Expense Cost: For each experience level for the player character and any henchman or other employee, the player character must spend 1gp per day.
+Living Expense Cost: For each experience level for the player character and any henchman, mercenary or other employee, the player character must spend 1gp per day.
 Likewise, for each Hit Die of any animals or monster he keeps and feeds, he must spend 1gp per day.
+XC mortals only require 1⁄2 gp per day.

-What is included: the living expenses for each person includes renting rooms, stabling, daily food expenses, minor taxes and tolls, replacing any of the starting equipment such as clothes, packs, belts, etc. that have worn out or been damaged, repair and maintenance of ordinary weapons, armor and tools, and replenishing iron rations from starting kit
+What is included: the living expenses for each person includes renting rooms, stabling, daily food expenses, minor taxes and tolls, replacing any of the starting equipment such as clothes, packs, belts, etc. that have worn out or been damaged, repair and maintenance of ordinary weapons, armor and tools, and replenishing iron rations from starting kit.